shilad/wikibrain/README.md

 wikAPIdia
 =====
-An API for acessing and organizing wikipedia's language dumps.
+An API for accessing and organizing Wikipedia's language dumps.
 Specifically we:
 * Support multiple languages in parallel.
 * Resolve all redirected links to the page they point to.
-* Document all links out from a given wikipedia page.
+* Document all links out from a given Wikipedia page.
-* Document all of the members of a specific wikipedia category.
+* Document all of the members of a specific Wikipedia category.
 * Overlay concepts that are cross-lingual and links between concepts.

-This API is meant to be used for anyone wishing to utalize wikipedia's vast information.
+This API is meant to be used for anyone wishing to manipulate Wikipedia's vast information.

 Software and Hardware Recommendations
 -----------